 Do you have any mason jars lying around the house?
 Throw together some last-minute chocolate chip cookies in a jar or homemade cinnamon hot chocolate mix.
 You can easily make gifts from home without spending the extra money.

 Have you gotten a gift that you won’t use?
 Set it aside somewhere to be re-gifted at a later date.
-For example: Last year I got a chilled wine stopper as a gift – I don’t drink alcohol so I set it aside and this year I am putting it in a gift basket with some dollar store wine glasses and chocolate.
+For example, a couple of years ago I got a chilled wine stopper as a gift.
+I don’t drink alcohol, so I set it aside and this year I am putting it in a gift basket with some dollar store wine glasses and chocolate.

 Head to the dollar store and grab a festive mug and some chocolates.
 In the 2018 TD Bank survey, 49% of respondents answered that they would prefer to receive gift cards/cash for gifts.

 There is still time to shop online and get free shipping.
 Want to know the best prices on the web without during the work?
 Download the Flipp app and it will compare prices from around the web for the item you are looking for.
 This will help you save both time and money.